 \section{Acknowledgements}

 The authors are grateful to Prof. Art Owen for his comments in the early stages of this work.
-The work was supported by grant 220178 from the Finnish Foundation for Economic Education, by project CaNeLis, 3406/31/2022, funded by Business Finland, and by grant OGP0155871 from the Natural Sciences and Engineering Research Council.
+The work was supported by grant 220178 from the Finnish Foundation for Economic Education, and by grant OGP0155871 from the Natural Sciences and Engineering Research Council.